firstmoversadvantage/fma-ruby-on-rails-template/README.md

   the privacy policies, etc. will require some changes.
 - This template is configured for the free version of Sidekiq.
 Review the Gemfile and config/routes.rb files if you are using Sidekiq Pro.
+- Change the name of the application in `config/application.rb`.
+Change FMAdataTemplate to something meaningful.

 NOTE: If you find other files that need to be touched after creating a new project please come back here and update the documentation!